qiwi/FeatureToggle/README.md

 ## R8/Proguard

-`FeatureToggle` modules have bundled proguard rules for its classes.
-However, for each feature flag class you need to add proguard rule:
+`FeatureToggle` library modules have bundled proguard rules for its classes.
+However, you need to add a proguard rule for every feature flag class:

 ```kotlin
 -keep class com.example.SampleFeatureFlag { *; }